Home » Negotiating after closing

 The California Purchase Contract reads: “Condition of Property” Unless otherwise agreed to in writing (i) The Property is sold (a) “AS-IS” in its present physical condition as of the date of Acceptance and (b) subject to Buyer’s investigation rights; (ii) the Property, including pool, spa, landscaping and grounds, is to be maintained in substantially the same condition as on the date of Acceptance, and (iii) all debris and personal property not included in the sale shall be removed by Close of Escrow.

 I assume your real estate agent reviewed the buyer’s physical inspection.
-Perhaps their inspector asked them to consult a roofer and maybe they were remiss and didn’t.
+Perhaps their inspector asked them to consult a roofer, and maybe they were remiss and didn’t.
 This may have given you some ammunition during your renegotiations.
 I am not a real estate attorney, but assuming you were truthful in your disclosures, there is little you or your real estate agent could have done differently, other than perhaps have selected a different buyer.

 Related Post: Real Estate Disclosure Blues

-One thought on “Negotiating after closing
+2 thoughts on “Negotiating after closing

 1. Sam says: